mattzager/php-app-migration/README.md

 # php-app-migration
-Based on <https://github.com/jharmison-redhat/php-app-migration> but configured to use the pre-imported VMs in the "vmimported" namespace of the OpenShift Virtualization Roadshow.
+Based on <https://github.com/jharmison-redhat/php-app-migration> configured to use the pre-imported VMs in the 'vmimported' namespace of the OpenShift Virtualization Roadshow.

 ## Setup
 In this setup section you will be starting 3 virtual machines on OpenShift Virtualization that run a database and 2 instances of a PHP web application running on IIS on Microsoft Windows servers.
 You will be creating services to expose them on the internal OpenShift SDN (the web application service will automatically load balance between the two web application instances) as well as a route which exposes the web application service to clients outside the OpenShift cluster.

-1. In the OpenShift Console, navigate to "Virtualization > VirtualMachines" and start VMs: database, winweb01, winweb02
+1. In the OpenShift Console, navigate to "Virtualization > VirtualMachines" and start VMs: 'database', 'winweb01', 'winweb02'

 1. Clone this git repository
    ```sh